girlscript/winter-of-contributing/C_CPP/Data Structures/Array/Equilibrium_index.md

 ## Logic

-First we find the sum of the array.
+First we find the sum of the whole array.

-Then we define one more variable and subtract every element from sum and store in the new variable.
+Then we define tempsum variable and subtract every element from sum and store in the tempsum.

-We continue this till the both sum and new variable becomes equal else display -1.
+We continue this till the both sum and tempsum becomes equal else display -1.

 ## Solution